Terminology #

 This is a very elegant way to handle Optionals, avoiding verbose if let blocks or ternary operators.

-Concept Mapping: Corresponds to C#’s Null-coalescing operator ??.
+Concept Mapping: Corresponds to the Null-coalescing operator ?? in C#.

 string defaultColor = "red";